 Stock counting and audit

 We have covered the different methods of stock reconciliation in this article.
 There is no right or wrong way to do it, just one that works.
-Most often, the first count is always conducted by suspending business for that time period to count the entire warehouse together and organize it efficiently.
-Subsequent counts can be done in parts.
+Most often, you always conduct the first count by suspending business for that time period to count the entire warehouse together and organize it efficiently.
+You can do subsequent counts in parts of the warehouse.

 The process of stock counting is as follows: